georgedance/coin/README.md

 # coin
 ### a coin flipper written in assembly for fun

+## summary
+coin is a program written for linux using intel x86 assembly. coin is assembled with the GNU assembler.

 ## downloading
 to download it, select the zip option, or to download using git
 ```sh